 The Museum of Belize is housed in a rigid historical building which was a prison called Her Majesty’s Prison from 1857 to 1993.
 The structure was restored and rebuilt into a national museum in 2002 and has withstood numerous hurricanes and tremors to date.
 Today the transformed museum provides visitors with a historical roadmap of the country’s vibrant past, including mementos of the building’s former residents.
-The Museum of Belize is dedicated to a historical tour through its photographs and fascinating artifacts, which documents over 300 years of its people and culture.
-On the second floor, visitors can find an exhibit of ancient Maya artifacts such as pottery, ornate stelae, a replica of the famous ‘Jade Head’ and elegant pieces of Maya jade and stone jewelry.
+The Museum of Belize is dedicated to a historical tour through its photographs and fascinating artifacts, which document over 300 years of its people and culture.
+On the second floor, visitors can find an exhibit of ancient Maya artifacts such as pottery, ornate stelae, a replica of the famous ‘Jade Head’, and elegant pieces of Maya jade and stone jewelry.
 Other sections of the museum include Belize’s past currency and models of insects that you can find throughout the country.

 There’s so much to learn!